Caroline Desrochers

-Caroline Desrochers is a Canadian politician, diplomat, and economist who was elected to the Canadian House of Commons in the 2025 federal election.
+Caroline Desrochers is a Canadian politician, diplomat, civil servant, and economist who was elected to the Canadian House of Commons in the 2025 federal election.
 She represents Trois-Rivières as a member of the Liberal Party.

-Background and education
+Early life, education and career

-Desrochers grew up in Montreal's South Shore, the youngest of two children.
+Desrochers grew up in Montreal's South Shore, the younger of two children.
 Her father was a truck driver, while her mother worked in the restaurant industry.
-She graduated from Concordia University in 2000 with a bachelor's degree in economics.
+She graduated from Concordia University in 2000 with a Bachelor of Arts in economics, and later completed a Master of Arts in media studies at The New School in New York City.
+She is fluent in French, English, and Spanish.